Your cart looks a little empty!

 Red fruit flavors, such as red cherry, strawberry, plum, and raspberry are almost always cited as Sangiovese’s primary flavors.
 However, this grape variety is also praised for its complex savory flavors.
 Some of these include:

-If you enjoy wines with a wide depth of flavor, complex savory notes, and sharp acidic qualities, Sangiovese may be the wine for you.
-However, if these tasting notes don’t interest you, don’t be afraid to experiment with Sangiovese blends, as these intense flavors are often balanced with other lighter wines.
+If you appreciate wines with a wide depth of flavor, complex savory notes, and sharp acidic qualities, Sangiovese might be the wine for you.
+If these tasting notes don’t intrigue you, don’t hesitate to experiment with Sangiovese blends, where these intense flavors are often balanced with lighter wines.

-For Sangiovese food pairings, look to dishes swimming in olive oil or butter.
-The high tannins in the wine will easily cut through these fatty dishes and add balance.
+When considering food pairings for Sangiovese wine, dishes rich in olive oil or butter are perfect matches.
+The high tannins in the wine will cut through these fatty dishes, creating a balanced taste experience.

 As Sangiovese wine is an Italian native, we think the perfect pairing is something traditionally Italian.
 We’re thinking rich, cheesy pasta dishes, mozzarella-coated pizzas, and indulgent salads, with plenty of sundried tomatoes and olives.

-Unlike some of the more fragrant red wines, such as Tempranillo, Sangiovese doesn’t have much of an aroma, therefore you needn’t worry about serving it in a large bowled glass.
-A standard wine glass will do just fine.
+Unlike some of the more aromatic red wines, such as Tempranillo, Sangiovese doesn’t have a strong aroma, so there's no need for a large bowled glass.
+A standard wine glass will serve perfectly.

 As for temperature, 60-65 degrees Fahrenheit is the optimal temperature for this red.
 If you don’t have a thermometer, a good rule of thumb is to place your bottle in the fridge for an hour, then remove an hour before serving.
 You don’t want your wine to be chilled, but room temperature is actually too warm for red wine.

-If you have a decanter, Sangiovese wine benefits from aeration, so decant your wine an hour or so before serving to really make those subtle flavors sing.
+Sangiovese wine benefits from aeration, so if you have a decanter, consider decanting your wine an hour or so before serving to really bring out those subtle flavors.

 With a medium body, high tannins, and high acidity, Sangiovese can be an intense wine to get on board with.
 However, due to its savory flavors and ability to adapt to its environment, the Sangiovese grape is slowly making its way across the world, and finding itself in a host of interesting blends.
 So, if you don’t like the sound of it at first, you may love it blended with other red grapes.